 If you want that rich green lawn in spring, it needs some attention now.
 Talk to your local nursery about the right nutrients to apply to your lawn in fall, and get fertilizing one last time!

-In late fall, empty all hoses, place faucet protectors, and have your underground systems winterized.
+In late fall, empty all hoses, place faucet protectors, and have your underground systems winterized (blown out).

 Plant Fall Annuals